oracle-devrel/oci-code-editor-samples/java-samples/graalvmee-java-hello-world/README.md

 ## Contributors
 * Author: Sachin Pikle
 * Collaborators: Ashok Raja CM
-* Last release: August 2022
+* Last updated: October 2022

 ## Contributing
 This project is open source.
 Please submit your contributions by forking this repository and submitting a pull request!
 Oracle appreciates any contributions that are made by the open source community.